vegaprotocol/specs/protocol/0019-MCAL-margin_calculator.md

 1. Calculate the maintenance margin for the riskiest short position.
 1. Select the maintenance margin that is highest out of steps 1 & 2.
 1. Scale this maintenance margin by the margin level scaling factors.
-1. Return 4 numbers: the maintenance margin, collateral search level, initial margin and collateral release level.
+1. Return 5 numbers: the maintenance margin, order margin, collateral search level, initial margin and collateral release level.

 ## Calculation of riskiest long and short positions